Lua in the Browser, with Rust 🦀 and WebAssembly

 build.rs

-You need to set some additional compiler options to be able to call your wasm code from Javascript:
+You need to set some additional compiler flags to be able to call your wasm code from Javascript:

 • -sEXPORTED_RUNTIME_METHODS=['cwrap','ccall']: this exports the cwrap and ccall Javascript functions which allows us to call our library methods